-Now there are different types of scale: major scales, harmonic minor scales, melodic minor scales3.
+Now there are, as we saw, different types of scale: major scales, harmonic minor scales, melodic minor scales and a vast amount of synthetic scales5.
 The type of the scale could be represented by yet an other instance variable.
 But there is a better solution that allows us to benefit, once more, from the advantages of polymorphism.
-This solution consists in creating subclasses of Scale to represent the various possible types.
-In this scheme, the class Scale is an abstract class, i.e. does not have any instance, but serves as a root for subclasses, which will implement the actual definitions (here, the series of intervals) of particular types of scales.
+This solution consists in representing types of scales by different classes.
+Each class is defined as a subclass of an abstract class Scale, and implements the actual definitions (here, the series of intervals) of the corresponding type of scale in this scheme, instances of these classes represent actual scales, whose type is determined by their class.